Skip to content

 Which schema types are most important to preserve during migration?

-Prioritize schema types that are currently generating active rich results in Search Console — these are the types producing a measurable CTR benefit that you will lose immediately if they disappear.
-After that, prioritize Organization and WebSite schema (sitewide impact), then Article/BlogPosting schema for content sites, then FAQPage schema for any pages with structured FAQ content.
-Review and AggregateRating schema should be prioritized highly for e-commerce or service business sites where star ratings appear in results.
+Prioritize schema types that are currently generating active supported rich results in Search Console.
+These are the types producing a measurable CTR benefit that you can lose if they disappear.
+After that, prioritize Organization and WebSite schema for sitewide entity clarity, Article/BlogPosting schema for content sites, BreadcrumbList for navigation context, and Review or AggregateRating schema where the review source is compliant and visible.
+Keep FAQPage only where the visible page has real FAQ content; treat it as clarity and parity, not as a Google rich-result growth lever.

 Can WordPress plugins like Yoast export schema for use in Next.js?